J11tendra/NerdNarratives/Things-I-learned-as-a-Self-Taught-Developer/things-I-Learned-as-a-Self-Taught-Developer.md

 Hands-on projects are an excellent way to reinforce your learning and showcase your skills to potential employers.
 Work on personal projects or contribute to open-source initiatives to apply what you've learned in a real-world context.
 Projects allow you to experiment with different technologies, solve practical problems, and build a portfolio of work that demonstrates your abilities.
 Focus on creating projects that align with your interests and career goals, and don't be afraid to step out of your comfort zone.

 ## Conclusion

+Teaching yourself programming is a journey filled with challenges and opportunities for growth.
+By implementing this points into your programming journey you can succeed as self taught developer.

+If you have read this far and find my blogs worth reading feel free to follow me here so you can get my next blog update straight in your feed.

+Interested in connecting on X?
+Say me Hi at [@JitendraC](https://twitter.com/JiitendraC)